-- Market Participants must notify the Stakeholder Services department of their intent to complete a Regulation Service pre-qualification test.
-All qualification criteria defined in section 4.11.1 must be completed prior to the test request. - Stakeholder Services will coordinate with Grid Operations to schedule the test. - Once a time period has been identified, Stakeholder Services will activate the Regulation Service bidding privileges of the test participant. - The Market Participant will be notified by a NYISO Stakeholder Services representative a minimum of two days prior to the test period, instructing the Supplier to begin bidding to provide Regulation Service.
-The Supplier should begin bidding to provide Regulation Service for all hours that the Resource is capable of providing the service. - The testing window will be open for a calendar week.
-Qualification requires that the unit bid Regulation Service such that it get scheduled within a calendar week, for 24 hours, including at least two four-hour periods, one that spans the morning pick up from hour beginning 5:00 through hour beginning 8:00 and the other that spans the evening load drop off from hour beginning 19:00 through hour beginning 22:00.
+- The testing window will be open for a calendar week.
+Qualification/verification requires that the unit bid Regulation Service such that it get scheduled within a calendar week, for 24 hours, including at least two four-hour periods, one that spans the morning pick up from hour beginning 5:00 through hour beginning 8:00 and the other that spans the evening load drop off from hour beginning 19:00 through hour beginning 22:00.
 The participant must bid into the Day-Ahead or Real-Time Market the maximum Regulation Service capability that wish to qualify.
-This value must be the lesser of the Regulation Capacity response rate \ 5 minutes or the Operating Capacity of the unit. - The NYISO may not require a retest of Regulation Service providers that do not meet the scheduling criteria defined in the qualification test, through reasons beyond their control, if the NYISO determines sufficient information on the performance of their unit is available from the test results actually achieved. - Stakeholder Services will coordinate with Operations at the end of the test period to obtain the results of the test. - A time weighted Performance Index greater than or equal to .85 must be demonstrated over the calendar week period in order to pass the prequalification test.
+This value must be the lesser of the Regulation Capacity response rate \ 5 minutes or the Operating Capacity of the unit. - The NYISO may not require a retest of Regulation Service providers that do not meet the scheduling criteria defined in the qualification/verification test, through reasons beyond their control, if the NYISO determines sufficient information on the performance of their unit is available from the test results actually achieved. - Stakeholder Services will coordinate with Operations at the end of the test period to obtain the results of the test. - A time weighted Performance Index greater than or equal to .85 must be demonstrated over the calendar week period in order to pass the prequalification/verification test.

-$Given the metering \, latency \, issue \, that \, may \, exist \, for \, LESR \, devices, the \, Performance \, Index$ methodology for passing the prequalification test will not be the only measure used by
+Given the metering latency issue that may exist for LESR devices, the Performance Index methodology for passing the prequalification test will not be the only measure used by Stakeholder Services.

-Stakeholder Services.
 The NYISO may request metering records of and engage in consultation with the LESR for this analysis.

-- Actions in the event of a failed pre-qualification test - 1.
-Stakeholder Services will complete all standard audit documentation as defined in Attachment D of this Manual. - 2.
-Stakeholder Services will notify the customer indicating the results of the test. - 3.
-Stakeholder Services will remove all regulation bidding privileges. - 4.
-Stakeholder Services will forward the test results to Market Mitigation and Analysis (MMA).

-- 5. Prior to requesting a re-test the test participant must provide an explanation to MMA describing the cause of the failed prequalification test. - 6.
-Market Mitigation and Analysis will notify Stakeholder Services when the test participant is authorized to perform another test. - Test participants will be paid for all Regulation Service provided during the test as if the participant was a qualified Regulation Service Supplier.
+- Actions in the event of a failed pre-qualification test - Stakeholder Services will complete all standard audit documentation as defined in Attachment D of this Manual. - Stakeholder Services will notify the customer indicating the results of the test. - Stakeholder Services will remove all regulation bidding privileges. - Stakeholder Services will forward the test results to Market Mitigation and Analysis (MMA). - Prior to requesting a re-test the test participant must provide an explanation to MMA describing the cause of the failed prequalification/verification test. - Market Mitigation and Analysis will notify Stakeholder Services when the test participant is authorized to perform another test. - Test participants will be paid for all Regulation Service provided during the test as if the participant was a qualified Regulation Service Supplier.